Medically reviewed by Drugs.com. Last updated on May 24, 2023.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

-A doctor will place this medicine in your brain during a surgical procedure.
-It is in the form of a small wafer.
+Your doctor will place this medicine in your brain during a surgical procedure.
+It is in the form of a small, round wafer.
 The wafer will dissolve and slowly release the medicine in the tumor.

 It is important that your doctor check your progress closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to check for unwanted effects.

-Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant after receiving the medicine.
-If you think you have become pregnant while using this medicine, tell your doctor right away.
+Receiving this medicine while you are pregnant can harm your unborn baby.
+It may also cause birth defects if the father is receiving it when his sexual partner becomes pregnant.
+Female patients should use an effective form of birth control for 6 months to keep from getting pregnant after receiving the medicine.
+Male patients who have female partners should use effective birth control for 3 months after implantation with this medicine.
+If you think you have become pregnant following implantation of this medicine, tell your doctor right away.

 This medicine may cause seizures after the surgical procedure.
 Call your doctor if you have symptoms of seizures after receiving this medicine.